npedrazzini/parallelbibles/README.md

 a.
 In all models: *vie*, *kan*, *djk*, *kek*, *agr*, *mal*
 b.
 In *model4-LC-P* only: *mar*, *mya*, *nep*, *tel*
 2. Fix issue with display of some non-Latin characters in PDF output (notably all Arabic!).
 Note that the characters display normally in R studio (i.e. it must be an issue with both base R *pdf* and *CairoPDF*).
-3. Add references for Kriging method
-4. Add info on how NULLs are treated in the models
+3. Add info on how NULLs are treated in the models.
-7. Add on how many NAs we have per language based on best model
+4. Add on how many NAs we have per language based on best model.
-8. Add what the best model is, and why.

 ## References
 <a id="1">[1]</a>